-As the canvas for tattoos, skin health is of great concern—those who are unsure about getting a tattoo, often voice concerns about skin health.
-Even individuals who have multiple tattoos will continually research long term health concerns related to their skin.
+As the canvas for tattoos, skin health is of great concern—those who are unsure about getting a tattoo, often voice concerns about skin health, or even death.
+Even individuals who have multiple tattoos will continually research long-term health concerns related to their ink.
 Hopefully, this will shed some light on the relationship between tattoos and skin.

 Skin plays a vital role in keeping your body in tip-top shape.
 Healthy skin should protect against harmful bacteria that may otherwise enter your body.
 Tattoos factor into this equation by temporarily breaking this defense system.
 We know that tattooed skin heals over time, yet do tattoos have a long-term impact on our skin?

 Recently, researchers in the Netherlands were determined to find the answer to this question.
 To get to the bottom of skin quality, the researchers compared tattooed skin to non-tattooed skin.
 Twenty-six individuals were tested.
 Those with tattoos had had them for various lengths of time.

 The Dutch researchers evaluated skin by acquiring pH levels within the skin.
 The research concluded that there were no differences between tattooed and non-tattooed skin.
 Skin functionality remained the same across the board.

 The sole difference between the two groups of people was skin hydration levels.
 It turns out tattooed skin has a higher moisture level than non-tattooed skin.
 Not only does this study dispel concerns regarding the efficiency of tattooed skin, it also suggests that tattooed skin may appear healthier.
 Ultimately the post-tattoo healing process restores the skin to full functionality.